 AMIBM is an independent academic institute attracting scientists from all over the world to the Brightlands Chemelot Campus, one of the chemical sites of Europe, powered by Maastricht University, RWTH Aachen University, Fraunhofer IME and DWI Leibniz Institute for Interactive Materials.

-AMIBM creates added value at any step in the value chain from biomass to application.
+AMIBM creates added value at any step in the value chain from biobased molecules, processes and materials into applications.
 AMIBM offers transdisciplinary competence teams including experts from biotechnology, chemistry, material science, engineering, medicine and sustainability.

 The AMIBM conducts research on biobased materials in a so-called value chain approach, spanning new and modified high quality biological sources, new chemical building blocks, new polymer chemistry and polymer physics, polymer processing and innovative technical and medical textile applications.
 In all these areas, the AMIBM focuses on the sustainability of materials and processes from resource to application and recycling of materials.